 How to Avoid Violating Traffic Rules

-Ready to hit the road again?
 Paying an LTO fee for your violation only adds to the agony of battling the usual traffic jams.
-So here are a few things you can do to avoid making LTO violations and save your money for more important expenses.
+Here's how to avoid making LTO violations so you can save your money for more important expenses.

-1. Have Your Valid Driver’s License with You
+✔️ Always Carry Your Valid Driver’s License and OR/CR with You

-You also need to make sure that your car’s Official Receipt and Certificate of Registration (OR/CR) are valid.
-These two documents are proof of your vehicle registration and ownership.
+Make sure that your car’s Official Receipt and Certificate of Registration (OR/CR) are valid.
+These documents are proof of your vehicle registration and ownership.

 Your damaged brake system or broken lights may not only lead to fines and penalties but also cause harm to others and yourself.
 Avoid paying any LTO fees by making sure all your vehicle parts are working properly before hitting the road.

-Knowing the road signs and their meaning can prevent you from committing driving mistakes.
+Know the road signs and their meanings so you can avoid committing driving mistakes.
 Traffic signs and road signs are essential in giving drivers warnings and information on routes.

 Public roads are not for racing, so always observe speed limits.
 If you’re driving too fast and there are speed cameras, you have no choice but to pay the overspeeding fine.